 An enforcement action typically begins with the safety officer identifying a non-compliance.
 Failure to correct the non-compliance may result in enforcement action and, in some circumstances, action may result directly from this initial finding.
 Examples of compliance/enforcement actions include Technical Safety BC issuing a warning notice, a compliance order or a safety manager imposing a sanction (e.g., monetary penalty or discipline order).
 The safety manager will consider if a sanction should be imposed to address the non-compliant behavior based on evidence as provided by the safety officer.
+Learn about compliance and enforcement here.

 Enforcement decisions by safety officers and safety managers may be reviewed or appealed.